Understanding Permanent Disability And Your Rights

 - Permanent total disability (PTD) benefits

-At the Eley Law Firm in Denver, Colorado, we answer questions and protect the rights of workers who have been injured on the job.
-You are always welcome to call or e-mail our law firm.
+At the Eley Law Firm in Denver, we answer questions about workers’ compensation benefits and protect the rights of workers who have been injured on the job throughout Colorado.

 Permanent partial disability benefits (PPD) are paid to workers who have a permanent physical impairment but can return to some type of employment.
 The Colorado Supreme Court has ruled that injured workers who can earn any wages are entitled only to permanent partial disability benefits and are not entitled to permanent total disability benefits.